Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 describing the spacing in each x/y/z direction.
 The AMRBox dataset contains the bounding box for each of these grids.
-Each line in this dataset is expected to contain 6 integers describing the the indexed bounds in i, j, k space (imin/imax/jmin/jmax/kmin/kmax).
+Each line in this dataset is expected to contain 6 integers describing the indexed bounds in i, j, k space (imin/imax/jmin/jmax/kmin/kmax).
 The points and cell arrays for these grids are stored serialized in one dimension and stored in a dataset in the